ekral/Utb.PizzaKiosk/README.md

    - After reviewing the order and its cost, the **customer** can confirm the order.
    - Alternatively, the **customer** can cancel the order, but still wants to have pizzas in the cart and return to the pizza selection.

-The operator
+#### The operator

 **Context: Order processing:**
    - The **operator** wants to see the list of non-empty multiset of orders ordered by date ascending.
    - After reviewing the list of order, the **operator** complete the order.
    - Or alternatively, the **operator** can cancel the order.

-The manager
+#### The manager

 **Context: Pizza Menu:**

 1. Preparing Menu:
    - The **manager** can create menu items, pizza descriptions, and configuration options.
-   - Alternatively, the manager can edit menu items to fix typos and errors.
+   - Alternatively, the manager can make minor changes to items to correct typos and errors.
-2. Archive Menu Item:
+2. Archiving Menu Item:
    - The **manager** can archive menu item to make it invisible to customers, but keeping it available for administrative purposes.

 ### Functional requirements